Cranmer Centre: Architecture

 The building was of Venetian Gothic architecture.
 Concrete foundations and brick masonry walls were used in the original construction as well as the additions of 1907 and 1912.
 External and internal walls are of brick.
 The windows had sandstone facing features.
 The roof was characterised by timber sarking and slate sheathing.
 Roofing over the hall/library was replaced in 1989 after a fire.

 As part of the 1907 addition, the gabled entrance was relocated to the east end of the new building, while it was originally located at the northeast porch area.
 The entrance has Corinthian pilasters and displays the original crest of Canterbury College above the architrave, demonstrating the links that the school had with the university at its previous site.
 The crest is inscribed "Ergo tua rura manebunt", meaning "therefore may your fields prosper"; this refers to the then extensive landholdings that the college had been given by the provincial government that were earning it an income.

 One of the building's notable feature had been constructural polychromy.

-Notable people

-Helen Macmillan Brown (née Connon; wife of John Macmillan Brown), the second woman to graduate from a British university, was Principal of Christchurch Girls' High School from 1882 to 1894.

-Two students of the school, Juliet Hulme and Pauline Parker, made world news in 1954 when they killed Pauline's mother in Victoria Park.
-The murder became the basis of several works of literature and film.
-The most famous of these is Peter Jackson's 1994 film Heavenly Creatures.